AtakanAtici/Ceviriler/README.md

 # Translations-of-articles
-The Turkish translation of technical articles that I read on the internet and do not have a translation.
+The Turkish translation of technical articles that I read on the internet.